 Check out our washing machine reliability survey to see how the different brands stack up in terms of reliability, owner satisfaction and service support.

-- Weight – front loaders are heavy, and this may be a factor if you need to maneuver your washer up several flights of stairs, or you move house fairly regularly.
+Front loaders are heavy, and this may be a factor if you need to manoeuvre your washer up several flights of stairs or if you move house fairly regularly.

-- Laundry layout – If you've got a clothes dryer, then a front loading washer means you can mount the dryer above it, saving you space.
+If you've got a clothes dryer, then a front loading washer means you can mount the dryer above it, saving you space.
 While vented dryers can be wall mounted, condenser and heat pump dryers must be stacked on the washer itself.
 Some dryers can only be stacked on the same brand washing machine, so check with your manufacturer or retailer first.
-The flat top of front loader also gives you an extra work surface, which can be handy.
+The flat top of front loaders also gives you an extra work surface, which can be handy.